Campylobacteriosis: Transmission

 The common routes of transmission for the disease-causing bacteria are fecal-oral, sexual contact (in animals), ingestion of contaminated food (generally unpasteurized (raw) milk and undercooked or poorly handled poultry), and waterborne (i.e., through contaminated drinking water).
 Contact with contaminated poultry, livestock, or household pets, especially puppies, can also cause disease.

 Animals farmed for meat are the main source of campylobacteriosis.
 A study published in PLoS Genetics (26 September 2008) by researchers from Lancashire, England, and Chicago, Illinois, found that 97 percent of campylobacteriosis cases sampled in Lancashire were caused by bacteria typically found in chicken and livestock.
 In 57 percent of cases, the bacteria could be traced to chicken, and in 35 percent to cattle.
 Wild animal and environmental sources were accountable for just three percent of disease.

 The infectious dose is 1000–10,000 bacteria (although ten to five hundred bacteria can be enough to infect humans).
 Campylobacter species are sensitive to hydrochloric acid in the stomach, and acid reduction treatment can reduce the amount of inoculum needed to cause disease.

 Exposure to bacteria is often more common during travelling, and therefore campylobacteriosis is a common form of travelers' diarrhea.

 Diagnosis

 Campylobacter organisms can be detected by performing a Gram stain of a stool sample with high specificity and a sensitivity of ~60%, but are most often diagnosed by stool culture.
 Fecal leukocytes should be present and indicate the diarrhea to be inflammatory in nature.
-Methods currently being developed to detect the presence of Campylobacter organisms include antigen testing via an EIA or PCR.
+Well established methods now include antigen testing via EIA or PCR to detect the presence of Campylobacter organisms.